-Work up an appetite for a great local seafood lunch on this easy hiking trail that edges three miles around the headlands, or the even easier or one mile path to-and-from the overlook.
+Work up an appetite for a great local seafood lunch on this easy hiking trail that edges three miles around the headlands, or the even easier one-mile path to and from the overlook.
 You’ll be rewarded with spectacular views of the Pacific Ocean, Bodega Harbor, and the town itself.
 It's a popular spot for whale watching during the migration season.
 To get there: Take coastal Highway 1, just past the town of Bodega Bay.
 Turn left on Eastshore Road, then right on Bay Flat Road.
 Go around the harbor and turn right at Campbell Cove, then head uphill, bearing right at the fork for the free parking lot by the cliff.

 Details: Bodega Head